django-import-export/django-import-export/docs/advanced_usage.rst

 * Override :meth:`~import_export.resources.Resource.do_instance_save` to perform a
   `update_or_create() <https://docs.djangoproject.com/en/stable/ref/models/querysets/#update_or_create>`_.
-  This may ensure that data integrity is maintained if there is concurrent access.
+  This can ensure that data integrity is maintained if there is concurrent access.

 * Modify working practices so that there is no risk of concurrent writes.
 For example, you could schedule imports to only run at night.